-Refer to Note 2 (Accountin policies) for revenue recognition and measurement, Note 25 of the Standalone Financial Statement for aggregate revenue from sale of goods recognised as required be the applicable Ind AS.
-For the year ended March 31, 2019, the Compan recognised revenues from sale of goods aggregating to ₹ 103,036 lakt.
-The Company recognises revenue from sale of goods when the amour for evenue can be reliably measured it is probable that future economic benefits will flow to the entity and the products have been delivered to the customer.
-Amounts disclosed as revenuare net of customer returns, tradallowance, rebates, goods an services tax and amount collected of behalf of third parties. rebates and returns by comparing with the applicable Ind AS. f Tests of controls: Evaluating the design and testing the operating effectiveness of controls over the accuracy of discounts, incentives and rebates and correct timing of revenue recognition.
-Tests of details: t - Verifying the supporting documentation for determining that the revenue was recognised in the correct accounting period. - Comparing the discounts, incentives and rebates with the prior year and, where relevant, performed further inquiries and testing. - Verifying the manual journals posted to --- ---
+Sr. no. Key audit matter description How the scope of our audit addressed the key audit matter 1 Revenue recognition and measurement Refer to Note 2 (Accounting policies) for revenue recognition and measurement, Note 25 of the Standalone Financial Statements for aggregate revenue from sale of goods recognised as required by the applicable Ind AS.
+For the year ended March 31, 2019, the Company recognised revenues from sale of goods aggregating to ₹ 103,036 lakh.
+The Company recognises revenue from sale of goods when the amount of revenue can be reliably measured, it is probable that future economic benefits will flow to the entity and the products have been delivered to the customer.
+Amounts disclosed as revenue are net of customer returns, trade allowance, rebates, goods and behalf of third parties. for determining that the revenue was recognised in the correct accounting period.
+Comparing the discounts, incentives and rebates with the prior year and, where relevant, performed further inquiries and testing.
+Verifying the manual journals posted to